 Surrogacy in the UK is firmly on the map and more surrogates and intended parents are coming together to create families.
-We help intended parents by providing comprehensive guidance on how surrogacy works in the UK and by supporting journeys professionally from start to finish.
+We help intended parents by providing comprehensive guidance on how surrogacy works in the UK and by supporting journeys on professionally-managed basis from start to finish.

 Ensuring that you set up your UK surrogacy on solid foundations is critical, and we can assist you through our Matching and Management Service.